-Volcan Poaz had a huge eruption in 1953.
+Volcan Poás had a huge eruption in 1953.
 Another eruption occurred in 1969 as well as many small eruptions on several occasions since then.
-Last eruption was in 2006.
+The last eruption was in 2006.

 Both volcanoes slope's are rich in wildlife and covered with lush rainforest.
 The area is covered with clouds often, so a little luck is needed to visit the volcanoes on a clear day.